DrMarty/STM32Utils/UartIO/README.md

 To use:
 1. Ensure a UART with RX DMA is defined in CubeMX
 2. Ensure UART global interrupts are enabled
 3. Download this code and save it in your project source tree.
-By convention, the folder structure I use is Core >> Utils >> UartIO
+By convention, the folder structure I use is: Core >> STM32Utils >> UartIO
 4. In your main.c file:
 * add the line #include "..\Utils\UartIO\UartIO.h"
 * after all MX_xxx_init() functions, initalize the UartIO with the function UartIO_Init(&huart1);